fasihhasan/JavaScriptProjects/README.md

-# Axiom Full Stack Developer Batch 1 Module A
+# JavaScriptProjects
- This is the code repository for all code for Module A
+ This repository will contain 20 projects developed with HTML, CSS, and JavaScript.